-Office visit copayments and co-insurance are reimbursed only when you reach goals and become compliant in the program.
-Reimbursement will only be made for the Tier 1 physician's co-pays and qualifying condition-related medications.
+Office visit co-payments and co-insurance are reimbursed only when you reach goals and become compliant in the program.
+Reimbursement will only be made for in-network physician co-pays and qualifying condition-related medications.
 Receipts should include patient name, date of service and amount paid.
 Handwritten receipts are not acceptable.
 Receipts must be received within six months of the date of service.